Course Proposal Process

 - The proposer fills out the course proposal form and sends the course proposal to the Curriculum and Program Development Committee (CPDC) co-chairs (Dr. Linda Main and Dr. Sue Alman).

-- The Curriculum and Program Development Committee (CPDC) reviews the proposal; the proposal will then be sent by the committee co-chairs to faculty specialists in the area for further review.
+- The Curriculum and Program Development Committee (CPDC) reviews the proposal; the proposal may be sent by the committee co-chairs to faculty specialists in the area for further review.

 - The CPDC co-chairs gather all the reviewers’ comments and forward them to the course proposer for revisions, if needed.